 Scientific name：Dichromothrips corbetti Priesner

-This kind of thrips commonly appears on Vanda orchids and Cattleya orchids.
+This kind of thrips appears on Vanda orchids and Cattleya orchids.
 Adults and larvae cluster on the overlapping petals and the affected flowers have obvious faded spots or brown stripes, which cause flowers to lose their beauty and value.

 They tend to lay eggs on petals or inside stems and leaves.
 Both larvae and adults are lively and active, constantly crawling and sucking plant juices.
 It happens more often in warmer seasons, when the leaves of the plants are kept dried for a long period of time.